 It is highly recommended to take the three Capstone Project modules in their numerical order to gain the full experience of the project.

-Assessment: Project Assessment Weight: 100%
+Assessment: Project Assessment Scope: All intended learning outcomes of the module.
 Completion: To pass this module, the examination has to be passed with at least 45%.

 4.5.5 Master Thesis